Loading Now

 • Microbiota Variability: Medications account for approximately 63% of individuals’ gut microbiome composition variability.

-• Increased Risk: Infants, elderly individuals, and those with pre-existing gut conditions are at higher risk for adverse microbiome changes due to laxative use.
+• Increased Risk: Infants, older adults, and individuals with pre-existing gut conditions are at higher risk for adverse microbiome changes due to laxative use.

 Therefore, careful and evidence-based use of laxatives is essential to maintain a balanced gut microbiome, especially in these vulnerable populations.